 Using a wood chisel to carve juniper wood

-You are allowed to use either one or both hands when using a wood chisel to carve juniper wood.
+You can use either or both hands when using a wood chisel to carve juniper wood.
 However, maneuvering a chisel requires the right hand to power it.
 Grasp the tool handle or tap it with a mallet.
 Use your left hand to register the blade against the work and to provide fine control.
 Use a wooden or plastic mallet with a large striking face on the chisels.

 Selecting the wood

-Depending on the species you choose, junipers can have an upright, spreading ranging from 6 inches to 130.
-Pay attention to your needs so that you get minor suitable juniper wood for your project.
+Depending on your species, junipers can have an upright spreading ranging from 6 inches to 130.
+Pay attention to your needs to get minor suitable juniper wood for your project.

 Start with a piece of juniper wood that is at least 1/4inch thick.

-You do not have to start on the actual juniper wood that you wish to carve.
-Once you mess it up, you have to get a new one and start afresh.
+You do not have to start on the juniper wood you wish to carve.
 Starting on a small piece helps you get used to the material and the woodworks as your sample.
+Once you mess it up, you must get a new one and start afresh.